 In addition, almost all bottled water products also have a phone number and/or website address on the label.
 This contact information allows consumers to get any additional information that they may want that might not already be on the label.
 This might include the source, treatment, and quality information.
-IBWA’s website also has a searchable tool listing IBWA member company bottled water brands and water quality information.
+IBWA’s website also has a searchable tool listing IBWA member company bottled water brands.

 FDA Requirements are Different From EPA’s

 Disclosures, such as those required by the U.S. Environmental Protection Agency (EPA) in Consumer Confidence Reports (CCRs) for public water systems, are not required of any packaged food or beverage product.
 Those products must meet all applicable safety standards and must be manufactured according to FDA regulations.
 However, bottled water companies voluntarily provide consumers with access to information about their products.